justincpresley/ndn-sync/docs/syncs/SVS.md

 </div>

 > **Warning**
-> This Sync is currently vulnerable to many attacks due to the lack of security and should not be used in a production environment.
+> This Sync is currently vulnerable to many attacks due to security not being 'filled-in' and should not be used in a production environment until this notice is removed.

 ### Helpful Links: